 For asthmatic people, water exercising can:

 - enhance mucus clearance by increasing the muscles activity in the respiratory system,

 - improve lung capacity and circulation, while reducing the risk of asthma attacks during exercise.

 Stress and Depression

 Flotation in water is one of the most relaxing and enjoyable feelings.
 It’s all about the sense of being weightless and almost losing the sense of reality.
-It is well-known that flotation tanks (also known as isolation tanks) are used for meditation and relaxation.
+In specialized health centers for instance, you can use Flotation tanks (also known as isolation tanks), for meditation and relaxation.

-*Salt water is more suitable for flotation exercise, because it sustains the body with almost no effort.
+- Because of its density, salt water is also great for flotation – It sustains the body with almost no effort.

 Sea bathing has an increased benefit in recovering from stress, due to the marine environment.